ZolaraCodes/technical-questions/javascript-interview-questions.md

 - **Explain:**
 Common language constructions for iterating over object properties and array items include for loops, for..in, for each..in, map, reduce[1][2], and the for...in loop[3][4][5].
 - **Use:**
+ language constructions in JavaScript provide the tools necessary to create complex programs by defining and manipulating data, controlling program flow, and performing specific tasks through reusable code blocks.
 - **Example:**
+Data types are used to define the kind of data a variable can store, such as strings, numbers, or boolean values.
+Variables are used to store and manipulate data values, while functions are reusable blocks of code that perform a specific task.
+Loops and conditional statements are used to control the flow of execution in a program, allowing certain blocks of code to run repeatedly or conditionally based on specific conditions.

 - [x] Explain the difference between mutable and immutable objects.
 - **Explain:**
 In Python, mutable objects are those whose value can be changed over time[1]